glmenta/AnimeBnb/oldREADME.md

 * Require Authentication: true
 * Request
   * Method: GET
-  * URL: /api/session
+  * URL: /:userid
   * Body: none

-* Successful Response
+* Successful Response when there is a logged in user
   * Status Code: 200
   * Headers:
     * Content-Type: application/json